-With a number of available options in every state across the country, summer camps for teens provides you with a unique and impacting option.
-An unplugged leadership experience any time of the year is just the solution for parents worried about their teens digital and social rabbit holes.
+With a number of available options in every state across the country, summer camps for teens provide you with a unique and impacting option.
+An unplugged leadership experience at any time of the year is just the solution for parents worried about their teens digital and social rabbit holes.

 In my experience, I have found that the best way to appeal to older campers is through Exclusivity.
 This is what they crave and respond to at their age.
 At camp, this translates to the CITs being treated and trusted as young adults, having specific challenges and activities that only they participate in, and granting them a little more freedom than the rest of the campers.